p-lr/MapComposeMP/README.md

 MapCompose-mp is a fast, memory efficient compose multiplatform library to display tiled maps with minimal effort.
 It shows the visible part of a tiled map with support of markers and paths, and various gestures (flinging, dragging, scaling, and rotating).
+Target platforms are iOS, desktop (Windows, MacOs, Linux), and Android.
 It's a multiplatform port of [MapCompose](https://github.com/p-lr/MapCompose).

 An example of setting up on desktop: